laurakoesten/Dataset-Reuse-Indicators/README.md

 This includes:

-* data for all github repos containing datasets (download_github_dataset.sh);
+* Data for all github repos containing datasets (download_github_dataset.sh).
-    * this contains a python pickle file.
+    * This contains a python pickle file.
 It is a list of each repo.
 A repo is represented as a hash that contains metadata about each repo containing a dataset.
-To unpickle use ``obj = pickle.load(file, encoding='latin1')''
+To unpickle use `obj = pickle.load(file, encoding='latin1')`
-* data used for training models (download_processed_datasets.sh);
+* Data used for training models (download_processed_datasets.sh).
-    * code to work with this data is in the model directory
+    * Code to work with this data is in the source code directory.
 * The source code for model training (under reuse_predictor).
 Our model uses pytorch.

 For more information contact: [Laura Koesten](https://laurakoesten.github.io)